What is this?

 Use the form at the bottom of the page to share with other readers your thoughts about this lesson.

-Sabbath School Lessons on Teachings of Jesus
+Sabbath School Lessons on Proverbs

 About the Author

 is the author of these Sabbath School lesson study outlines.
 He is the Reed Larson Professor of Labor Law at Regent University School of Law.
 Professor Cameron has devoted his life to promoting the Gospel and defending believers.
 In addition to teaching at an overtly Christian law school, he continues his 38 year practice of law which is limited to the litigation of constitutional rights and religious freedom cases for employees.
 He holds an undergraduate degree from Andrews University and a Doctor of Law from Emory University School of Law.

 What about Ellen White?